bakkot/MenuBarVolume/README.md

 <img src="screenshot.png"/>

+There's also an off-by-default toggle to show the exact percentage as well.

 ## Setting expectations

 This is the first Mac app I've made.
 It's simple, and works for me, but I can't promise it'll work for you.